-There is evidence of abrupt change in Earth’s history, and some of these events have been interpreted as tipping points (Dakos et al., 2008).
-Some of these are associated with significant changes in the global climate, such as deglaciations in the Quaternary (past 2.5 million years) and rapid warming at the Palaeocene-Eocene Thermal Maximum (around 55.5 million years ago) (Bowen et al., 2015; Hollis et al., 2019).
+There is evidence of abrupt changes in Earth’s history, and some of these events have been interpreted as tipping points (Dakos et al., 2008).
+Some of these are associated with significant changes in the global climate, such as deglaciations in the Quaternary (past 2.5 million years) and rapid warming at the Palaeocene–Eocene Thermal Maximum (around 55.5 million years ago; Bowen et al., 2015; Hollis et al., 2019).
 Such events changed the planetary climate for tens to hundreds of thousands of years, but at a rate that is actually much slower than projected anthropogenic climate change over this century, even in the absence of tipping points.